 Meyer Joubert, the award-winning pioneer and enfant-terrible of non-intervention winemaking from Klein Karoo, grew up in the vineyards and soon found out that they were his natural habitat.
 He built upon his father’s heritage and realisation that their precious land was ideal to grow high-quality grapes for the production of premium wines.
-After his oenology studies and two years in Napa Valley, he came back to the family estate and started making his own wines.
+After completing his oenology studies and working for two years in Napa Valley, he came back to the family estate and started making his own wines.

 Location: Barrydale, Overberg, South Africa

 Working with us since: 2018

 Our pick of the best wine from this producer: Syrah